 For a trend deep dive, see:

-A payment gateway securely captures and transmits payment data from the customer to the payment processor, acting like an encrypted digital bridge between checkout and the processor.
-This is especially relevant for eCommerce, in-app payments, and any digital checkout flow.
+A payment gateway securely captures and transmits payment data from the customer to the processor, acting like an encrypted digital bridge between your checkout and the payment networks.
+This is especially important for ecommerce, in‑app payments, embedded checkouts, and recurring billing.

 What the gateway handles:

 A payment processor is the service provider that actually moves the money, coordinating between the customer’s financial institution, the merchant, and the payment networks.
-Processors support card payments, digital wallets, and increasingly, pay by bank methods such as Interac e-Transfer® and EFT.
+Processors support card payments, Interac debit, digital wallets, and increasingly account‑to‑account pay by bank methods such as Interac e‑Transfer and EFT.

 What the processor does for you:

 A merchant account is a specialized account where approved transaction funds are held before being transferred to your main business bank account.
-For card transactions, this interim step is standard, whereas some pay by bank flows may deposit directly to your business account without a separate merchant account.
+For card payments, this interim step is standard, while some pay‑by‑bank flows may deposit funds directly to your business account without a separate merchant account.

 Merchant account considerations: